softwareengel/Obsidian/_posts/2024-01-25_compilinglinuxKernel.md

 ---
-Title: Compiling the Linux Kernel All By Yourself
+title: Compiling the Linux Kernel All By Yourself
 tags:
   - Linux
   - Kernel